perryrjohnson/Walk-Score/README.md

 <img src="heatmap.png" height="500" >

-I've previously used the Walk Score API as a data source for [predicting clustering of electric scooter locations] (https://towardsdatascience.com/a-birds-eye-view-leveraging-machine-learning-to-generate-nests-30dd2136a839).
+I've previously used the Walk Score API as a data source for [predicting clustering of electric scooter locations](https://towardsdatascience.com/a-birds-eye-view-leveraging-machine-learning-to-generate-nests-30dd2136a839).
 Walk Score is a website that takes an address and computes, using proprietary algorithms and various data streams, a measure of its walkability on a scale from 0–100.
 As someone who enjoys walking (and hiking!), I've become curious as to what fuels these proprietary algorithms that generate a walkability score.

 I set out to ask the following questions: